Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 Last month, [we released ZUI Table](/blog/posts/2021-12-09-introducing-the-table-web-component/).
 Now that we have an HTML design standardized, we're adding a commonly neglected feature of tables in our products: making them work on mobile.
 With no extra work from you, ZUI Tables in your app will "just work" on mobile!

-Here's a quick example of table going from desktop to mobile layout:

 TODO INSERT GIF

 ## ZUI Dropdown Multi-select enhancements